gurkenlabs/litiengine-docs/configuration/README.md

 ## Set the basic game information

-When starting a fresh game project with the LITIengine, we encourage you to give your baby a name.
+When starting a fresh game project with the LITIENGINE, we encourage you to give your baby a name.
 Also, some additional information might be very useful, like the game's version, author(s) or the website.
 For this purpose, we've created the `GameInfo` class.
 It holds all the metadata